 Fatten Up Your Emergency Fund

-This Covid-19 virus has taught us that we shouldn’t undermine the need for an emergency fund.
-Check out this post to understand more about how much your emergency fund should have, based on your personal needs.
-(The Planner Bee emergency fund calculator will help you determine the size of your emergency fund.)
+Check out this post to understand more about how much your emergency fund should have, based on your personal needs

 Eat at home more often

-All the Master Chefs in the making have stepped up and started to shine on social media during this lockdown.
+Lockdowns and stay home notices have helped many home cooks-turned-Master Chefs step up and shine on social media.
 If you’re great at cooking, then this tip would continue naturally for you beyond the lockdown.

-If you’re not so good at cooking, now is not the time to give up.
+If you’re not so good at cooking, don’t give up.
 Cooking is a skill that can be picked up.
 Making your own food not only saves your money but also ensures that you know what’s going into your food.
 Also, if you’re planning to lose some of that lockdown weight that you may have gained, home cooked meals are your best bet.

 Buy only what sparks joy!